 I thought the name was pretty clever at the time.
 But now?
 Blech.
 What a sentimental pile of crap!
 Thank god Handan wasn’t so keen on it and had the good sense to suggest “The Navage Patch” (that was the nickname of my San Francisco apartment).
 What did I know from good blog names back then?
 I’d never even read a DIY blog!
 In fact, my only experience with blogging up until that point had been a little recipe/lifestyle blog I kept while we were living in Doha.
 That one was called “Chef out of Water,” a name that I’m still proud of today.
 That was a fun little blog while it lasted.
 I’m sure my five readers were bummed when I stopped writing.
 I still have those posts saved.
 Maybe I’ll publish one from time to time, if you guys would like to read a younger and more flippant me. 🙂

 Anyway, back to whatever the heck I was yapping about.
 Oh yeah, the summer of 2015.
 Since a blog was on the horizon, we had started to tackle projects with the notion that we would someday be writing about them and publishing them.
-So when we chanced upon an antique Victorian dining table at a weekly tag sale one Saturday, we knew we had a winner – both for our house and for the nascent blog.
+So when we chanced upon an antique Victorian dining table (Gothic Revival to be precise) at a weekly tag sale one Saturday, we knew we had a winner – both for our house and for the nascent blog.